Cover Image for How to Take Dating Pictures by Yourself: A Man's Guide to Better Matches

 What's the best time to take dating photos in the UK for optimal lighting?

 Golden hour photography works best: 1-2 hours before sunset during summer months (typically 6-8pm), or 2-4pm during winter.
-However, Britain's frequent overcast conditions create excellent natural softbox lighting throughout most days—perfect for flattering portraits near large windows.
+However, Britain's frequent overcast conditions create excellent natural softbox lighting throughout most days.
+This is perfect for flattering portraits near large windows.
 Avoid harsh midday sun which creates unflattering shadows.

 Should I smile or look serious in my main dating photo?